MSReaper/TO_DO-APP-Using-NODEJS-AND-MySql/README.md

-# TO_DO-APP-Using-PHP-AND-MySql
+# TO_DO-APP-Using-Node.js-AND-MySql
-A simple to do app using PHP as backend and MYsql Database
+A simple to do app using Node js as backend server and MYsql as database.